MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging.md

 - NLog
 - Serilog

-To enable them override the `GetDefaultLogProviderType` in your platform projects `Setup.cs`.
+To enable any of them override the `GetDefaultLogProviderType` in your platform projects `Setup.cs`.

 ```c#
 protected override MvxLogProviderType GetDefaultLogProviderType() => MvxLogProviderType.Serilog;
 ```

-If you have your own logging provider or want to implement one, you need to override `protected override IMvxLogProvider CreateLogProvider()` and return a custom.
+If you have your own logging provider or want to implement one, you need to override this method on Setup: `protected override IMvxLogProvider CreateLogProvider()` and return your own implementation for it.

 # Customize the log provider

-In the case of Serilog you could do:
+In the case of Serilog you could do the following:

 ```c#
 protected override IMvxLogProvider CreateLogProvider()